DeepMLNet/DeepNet/Numeric/Tensor.Docs/articles/Guide-Installation.md

     printfn "x = %A" x
     0
 ```
-If everything works fine `dotnet run` automatically builds your project and produces the following output.
+If everything works fine, `dotnet run` automatically builds your project and produces the following output.
 ```
 $ dotnet run
 x = [   0    1    2    3    4    5]